Height and Weight Air Force Requirements: What You Need to Know

 • Opportunities for advanced degrees

-The Air Force invests heavily in your development to keep you mission-ready and advance your career.
+The Air Force heavily invests in your development to keep you mission-ready and promote career advancement.

 Uniform and Appearance Regulations